g-haine/scrimp/docs/source/examples/wave.rst

-The choice to integrate by part the second line of :eq:`weak-form` has a consequence for the port at boundary 13, as it is then in the *flow* part of the Dirac structure, as can be seen in :eq:`weak-form-ibp`.
+The choice to integrate by part the second line of :eq:`weak-form` has a consequence for the port at boundary 13, as it is then in the *flow* part of the Dirac structure, as can be seen in :eq:`weak-form-IBP`.
 We indicate this using the keyword ``position="flow"``.

 .. code:: python